marcusoftnet/marcusoftnet.github.io/_posts/2009-09-08-pastie-your-online-clipboard.md

 blogger_orig_url: http://www.marcusoft.net/2009/09/pastie-your-online-clipboard.html
 ---

-<a href="http://www.pastie.org/" target="_blank">Here is a great
-tool</a> for sharing code without having to send mail or chat-messages –
-<a href="http://www.pastie.org/" target="_blank">pastie.org</a>
+If you're looking for a simple way to share code snippets without the hassle of email or chat messages, [Pastie](http://www.pastie.org/) is a great tool.

-Just go to the site, paste your code, optionally chose a language and you’ll get a URL to the code.
+Just visit the site, paste your code, optionally select a programming language, and you'll receive a URL to share your code snippet.
+It's a handy way to quickly get feedback or collaborate with others on coding problems.